Paul-Owori/Outbox-EDU-Hackathon-1/README.md

 This project was built for the Outbox EDU Core Hackathon 1.

+You can view a hosted version of this app on Heroku [here.](https://signup-and-login.herokuapp.com/)

 ### Tools and technologies

 This project was built with HTML, CSS, and JQuery, and the Fetch API for the frontend, MongoDB, Express.js and Node.js for the backend.